Directing and writing credits:

 Written by Daniel Palladino, directed by Michael Katleman.
 As a director, I hate him, but as a writer, Daniel Palladino is pretty solid.
 He's actually penned some of my all-time favorite episodes:

 And there are many others I could include on that list.
 Generally, I prefer his writing style to Amy Sherman-Palladino's and really appreciate his affinity for the townies of Stars Hollow.
-Daniel Palladino does have a tendency to overwrite dialogue a little bit (ASP is much better at this, which is why I think they make good writing partners), but there are many worse offenses committed by writers during the duration of "GG," so I feel it's pointless to dwell on this tiny one.
+Daniel Palladino has a tendency to overwrite dialogue (ASP is much better at this, which is why I think they make good writing partners), but there are many worse offenses committed by writers during the duration of "GG," so I feel it's pointless to dwell on this tiny one.

 Michael Katleman is a "GG" veteran who has directed 7 episodes over Seasons 1 & 2.
 He's also done a lot of other random shit that I don't find terribly interesting, but based on his credits, he seems to be the type of tv director who is able to jump in and seamlessly match the style of the show.
-With a show like "GG" that is not exactly what I would call cinematic, I think this is as much as anyone can expect out of the directors involved.
+With a show like "GG" that isn't exactly cinematic, I think this is as much as anyone can expect from the directors involved.

 (There is one episode of "GG" in season 6 that is phenomenally directed and totally elevates the material.
 I'll talk more about it when we get to it).